Satyamkumarnavneet/SkySense/README.md

 # SkySense

-This project is a real-time data processing system for monitoring weather conditions in major Indian metros.
-It provides summarized insights using rollups and aggregates, utilizing data from the OpenWeatherMap API.
+SkySense is a real-time web application for monitoring weather conditions in major Indian cities.
+It provides summarized insights using data from the OpenWeatherMap API and allows users to customize temperature units and alerts.

 ## Features

-- Real-time weather data retrieval for 6 Indian metros (Delhi, Mumbai, Chennai, Bangalore, Kolkata, Hyderabad)
+- Real-time weather data retrieval for major Indian metros (Delhi, Mumbai, Chennai, Bangalore, Kolkata, Hyderabad)
-- Daily weather summaries with average, maximum, and minimum temperatures
+- Daily weather summaries including average, maximum, and minimum temperatures
-- Dominant weather condition calculation
+- Calculation of dominant weather conditions
-- User-configurable alerting system for temperature thresholds and specific weather conditions
+- User-configurable alert system for temperature thresholds and specific weather conditions
-- Visualizations for daily weather summaries and historical trends

 ## Prerequisites

 - Node.js (v14 or later)